Barcode items of varying weight

 Label the outer packaging

-Items delivered to deli counter
+Items delivered to the deli counter

 Pallets of varying weight